I found a way to generalize Herstein's problem.

 Here is the generalization:

-"Show that is a finite abelian group has subgroups of orders and then it has a subgroup of order ".
+"If is a finite Grothendieck group and has subgroups of orders then it will have a subgroup of order ".

 Not only does it generalize Herstein's problem it generalizes the problem of the converse of the theorem of Lagrange.
 By extending the converse to a larger class or groups.